bioidiap/bob.blitz/doc/c_cpp_api.rst

    :c:type:`PyBlitzArrayObject`.
 Otherwise, it creates a new :c:type:`PyBlitzArrayObject` by first creating a :c:type:`PyArrayObject` and then shallow wrapping it with a :c:type:`PyBlitzArrayObject`.

+   Returns 0 if an error is detected, 1 on success.

 .. c:function:: int PyBlitzArray_BehavedConverter(PyObject* o, PyBlitzArrayObject** a)